Rinkton/godot-improved-dict-inst-converter/README.md

 Instances can be nodes, not just objects; so dictionary have to convert into Node if is needed

-**In this repository you can to find gidic.gd in the Releases.
+**In this repository you can to find gidic.gd in the example project(or download it [via Google Drive](https://drive.google.com/file/d/142bfWZjkXhtbrIM-dOL-ikwVqdlXM4ao/view?usp=sharing)).
 That file have several functions:**

 - insts2dicts(arr : Array) -> Array